Self Improvement 26: Make a List of Interests You Have

 The list should go on and on, but many items on it are just a fleeting interest that may be gone when you revise your interests in a year or so.
 When I was writing this post and going through my list from a year ago, I found many things that I need to cross off.
 Yes, these things are really interesting, but I just do not have the time to get anywhere with those.
 I would rather free the mental slot allocated to that activity and have less clutter in my mind.

-Now, sit down and write a list of your interests.
+Now, sit down and write your list of interests.

 Cover Image: Cortina d’Ampezzo, Rifugio Pomedes 2018 by Priit Kallas